Ask AI

 Input

-• Line width (NUMBER): The thickness of the line for this data set.
-For example, 2 for a standard line.
+• Line width (STRING, optional, default: "2"): The thickness of the line for this data set, specified as a number (e.g., "3").

 • Solid: A continuous line.

-• Dashed: A line made of dashes.
+• Dashed: A line composed of dashes.

-• Dotted: A line made of dots.
+• Dotted: A line composed of dots.

-• Line color (STRING): The color of the line, specified as a hexadecimal value (e.g., #FF0000 for red).
-This is a required input.
+• Line color (STRING, required): The color of the line, specified as a hexadecimal color code (e.g., "#FF0000" for red).

 Output